Chicken Caesar Chicken Tenders Recipe

 - Bake for 20 minutes or until golden brown and cooked through.

-- Serving suggestions: -On their own, dipped in Caesar dressing -In a wrap with extra Parmesan, Caesar dressing and lots of romaine lettuce -On top of a salad: Lots of romaine, croutons, cheese and dressed with Caesar dressing.
+- On top of a salad: Lots of romaine, croutons, cheese and dressed with Caesar dressing.

 - If you prefer, make your own Caesar croutons and Caesar dressing.
 Healthier and delicious!